MALABA

 provisions of Article 21(2) of the ACRWC had a direct effect on the

-views on the validity of ss20 and 22 of the Marriage Act.
-A review of
+views on the validity of sections 20 and 22 of the Marriage Act.

-States reports presented to the CRC Committee from 1997 to 2004
+review of States reports presented to the CRC Committee from 1997 to

-reveals that forty-four States specified a lower age for girls to
+2004 reveals that forty-four States specified a lower age for girls

 In